If you are dissatisfied with the outcome of a prior rhinoplasty, you may be a candidate for revision surgery.

 Anyone who is dissatisfied with the outcome of a prior rhinoplasty is a candidate for revision surgery.
 The timing of revision rhinoplasty is essential for successful outcome and should be done usually no earlier than a year after the primary rhinoplasty.
-A number complications and deformities which are able to be addressed with revision rhinoplasty are listed below:
+Complications and deformities which are able to be addressed with revision rhinoplasty include:

 - “Pollybeak” deformity

 - “Saddle nose” deformity

 - Pinching of the nasal tip

 - Turned up nostril

 - Scooped nasal profile

 Patients who undergo rhinoplasty may experience pain and bruising during their recovery.
 To alleviate this, we provide homeopathic medications started prior to surgery which may reduce the amount of post-operative swelling and bruising.
 Patients typically return to work or school one week after the surgery and once the dressings have been removed.
 We recommend patients refrain from any strenuous activities for at least two to three weeks and avoid exercising and playing sports for about six to eight weeks to prevent any risk of trauma.